timfulmer/bigdatahowto/README.md

 ##Submit Word

 Here's where the magic of the BigDataFramework comes in.
-We POST a new word to the system, defining behavior to run on the server at the same time.
+As we POST a new word to the system, we get to define behavior to run on the server at the same time.
 Since simply counting words is a bit simplistic, we'll count all word stems as well.
 And we need to update the latest record to get some output.
 Here's a little JavaScript snippet to get this done on the server:

 ```
 function(env,word,meta){